TBI, Breacher Syndrome & Testosterone Deficiency | TRT Therapy

 Poorer Functional Recovery

-Predicts worse global outcome scores, disability, and reduced cognition post TBI.
+Predicts worse global outcome scores post injury.

 Increased Mortality Risk